20 Jan 2025

 Tips to help reduce the risk of lightning strikes

-• Always use appropriately recommended surge protection outlets throughout your house
+• Always use appropriately recommended surge protection outlets throughout your house.

-• If your home is in an exposed location, consider installing a lightning protection system and an emergency back up power source.
+• If your home is in an exposed location, consider installing a lightning protection system and an emergency backup power source.

 Tips to help reduce the risk of strong winds

-• Perform regular maintenance on tile or sheet cladding to avoid parts of your roof lifting off
+• Perform regular maintenance on tile or sheet cladding to avoid parts of your roof lifting off.

-• Fit windows and skylights with security mesh or durable insect screens along with storm shutters if necessary
+• Fit windows and skylights with security mesh or durable insect screens along with storm shutters if necessary.

 • Plant trees to form a windbreak on rural properties, ensuring trees are a safe distance from your home.

-State by state storm warning information
+State-by-state storm warning information

 The BOM issues severe thunderstorm warnings on social media.
-Regularly check the BOM website or for automated weather warnings for all states and territories call 1300 659 210.
+Regularly check the BOM website or for automated weather warnings for all states and territories, call 1300 659 210.

 The good news is that when you have QBE Home Insurance or QBE Contents Insurance, you don’t need to worry about insurance paperwork getting damaged in a storm.
 All we need is your name and phone number to get the ball rolling if you need to make a claim.